Particular/docs.particular.net/nservicebus/ravendb/resourcemanagerid.md

 > "A resource manager with the same identifier is already registered with the specified transaction coordinator"

-The above is generally due to multiple RavenDB server instances, running on the same machine, trying to enlist in the same transaction with the same resource manager identifier.
+The above is generally due to multiple RavenDB `IDocumentStore` instances, running on the same machine, trying to enlist in the same transaction with the same resource manager identifier.

+When using NServiceBus with the RavenDB persistence a constant and deterministic ResourceMagagerId is automatically generated for each endpoint.
+If you are configuring the endpoint to use your own `IDocumentStore` instance please be sure to setup the store with a valid resource manager identifier, other then the default one.

 It is possible to configure RavenDB to use a different resource manager identifier in two ways: